laxmankrishnamurti/Web-Security/WebSecurityForDevelopers/Part-01/Chapter-03-HowBrowsersWork.md

+# Chapter :: 03 :: How Browsers Work?

 # Why?

 Because most internet users interact with websites through a browser.
 So, it's a must to know how browsers work to build a secure website.
 Let's get started........